Helpline 01823 334 244

-The ManKind Initiative runs a number of support, information and advisory services for those who wish to support male victims of domestic abuse.
+The ManKind Initiative’s professionally qualified team run a number of training, information and consultancy services for organisations and professionals who want to better recognise, support or understand male victims of domestic abuse.
 These can be tailored to the particular needs of those organisations and professionals.
 This is the ManKind Initiative Domestic Abuse Support Service (MIDASS).

 These services are aimed at:

 - Police Forces (including Police and Crime Commissioners)

 - NHS Services including NHS Trusts, Hospitals, GPs (and GP practices) and Clinical Commissioning Groups

 - Housing Associations, Departments and Organisations